Before a hearing is held

 At a directions conference a judge will direct either you or the other party to prepare and file copies of the bundle.

-Documents in the bundle should be indexed (the list at the front of the bundle that tells what is in the bundle and where you can find each document) and the pages of the bundle as a whole consecutively numbered.
+Documents in the bundle should be indexed (the list at the front of the bundle that lists what is in the bundle and where you can find each document) and the pages of the bundle as a whole, numbered in order.

 See an example common bundle of documents [PDF, 125 KB]

-At a directions conference, the presiding Judge may, after hearing from the parties, determine whether an electronic casebook is to be prepared and if so, whether Format A or Format B is to be utilised and who is to prepare and distribute it.
+At a directions conference, the Judge may, after hearing from the parties, decide whether an electronic casebook is to be prepared and if so, whether Format A or Format B is to be used and who is to prepare and distribute it.
 Refer to the Court’s Electronic Casebook Protocol [PDF, 7.9 MB].
 We recommend that you download this protocol to your PC or device to ensure you can open not only the protocol but also its attachments.

-You may also be assisted by a video which describes the preparation and use of electronic bundles here: Electronic Bundles(external link)
+You may also be helped by a video which describes the preparation and use of electronic bundles here: Electronic Bundles(external link)

 Footnotes